 Streaks are nothing but the consecutive number of days that you go back to the app & complete the lessons.
 The longer your streak means the more days you are using the app.

-I noticed that the longer my streak (my current streak is 30 days), the harder it is stop learning.
+I noticed that the longer my streak (my current streak is 30 days), the harder it stops learning.
 It seems I am going back just to maintain my streak – however, it is indirectly helping me to continue my language-learning.

 Are you an avid Duolinguist?